-Whatever the size, scale and complexity of your breakbulk, WW Ocean has both the equipment and experience to handle and transport your cargo safely and efficiently.
-Learn more about our cargo handling equipment here.
+Whatever the size, scale and complexity of your breakbulk, we have both the equipment and experience to handle and transport your products safely and efficiently.
+Learn more about our cargo handling equipment solutions.

-The safe loading, stowing and discharge of breakbulk requires a combination of talented personnel and the latest customised cargo handling equipment.
-And while WW Ocean’s long history in handling high, heavy and long loads speaks volumes, so too does the wide range of equipment used to roll cargo on and off – some of which has been specially designed in-house.
-So which equipment is best-suited to your breakbulk needs?
-Read on to find out.
+The safe loading, stowing and discharge of breakbulk requires a combination of highly trained personnel and the latest customised cargo handling equipment.
+And while our long history in handling high, heavy and long loads speaks volumes, so too does the wide range of equipment used to roll cargo on and off our vessels – some of which has been specially designed in-house.
+So which equipment is best suited to your breakbulk needs?

-The workhorse of our equipment fleet, 4,600 roll trailers vary from 20 to 82 feet in length and have been designed to handle any type of breakbulk cargo of up to 140 tonnes and 28 metres in length.
-WW Ocean also offers a wide range of specialised low profile and railed roll trailers, too.
+The workhorse of our equipment fleet, 4,600 roll trailers vary from 20 to 82 feet in length and have been designed to handle any type of breakbulk up to 140 tonnes in weight and 28 metres in length.
+We also offer a wide range of specialised low profile and railed roll trailers, too.

-MPBs are perfect for long, narrow cargo of up to 140 tons and are used in pairs.
+MPBs are perfect for long, narrow cargo of up to 140 tonnes and are used in pairs.
 They can be fitted with rails, a long platform or connected together to create a lighter duty version of a Samson trailer.
-Ideal for cargo between six and 18 meters in length makes the boogies ideal to be fitted with different attachments to create a roll trailer-like cargo carrier, which can be maneuvered from both ends.
+Suitable for products measuring between six and 18 meters in length, MPBs can be fitted with different attachments to create a roll trailer-like cargo carrier, which can be manoeuvred from both ends.
 MPBs are typically used for rail cars, fabricated beams, generators, transformers and industrial tanks.

 Samson heavy-lift trailer

 An original WW Ocean design, the Samson heavy-lift trailer is ideal for breakbulk of up to 220 tonnes.
 Available in eight, 10 and 16-metre variations, these trailers are typically used for products such as transformers, generators and turbine rotors.